 2.1.2 Units and scales

-The thermodynamic temperature (T), with units of kelvin (K) (also defined as “kelvin temperature”), is the basic temperature.
-The kelvin is the fraction 1/273.16 of the thermodynamic temperature of the triple point of water.
-The temperature (t), in degrees Celsius (or “Celsius temperature”) defined by equation 2.1, is used for most meteorological purposes (from the ice-point secondary reference in Table 2.A.2 in the annex):
+The thermodynamic temperature (T), with units of kelvin (K), is the basic temperature.
+One kelvin is defined as the fraction 1/273.16 of the thermodynamic temperature of the triple point of water.
+Thus the triple point of water occurs at 0.01 °C exactly by definition, the temperature (t), in degrees Celsius defined by equation 2.1, is used for most meteorological purposes: